-1 credit (grades 11-12) Prerequisite: B average in Advanced Art I or teacher recommendation
+1 credit (grades 11-12) Prerequisite: B average in Advanced Art I and teacher recommendation

-An independent approach to all phases of art is offered in this most advanced art offering.
+An independent approach to all phases of art is offered in this advanced art offering.
 Conferences between teacher and student will tailor assignments to meet the student's needs for a college portfolio.
-School and community projects bring a new value and understanding to senior portfolio students.
+School and community projects bring a new value and understanding to Advanced Art II students.
 Students will be required to display and participate in all competitions and local displays.
 All assessments will be based on the advanced planning format.
 Students may need to purchase equipment for large/advanced art works.
+This course is designed for students considering a career in art.
+Please note this is not a weighted course.